telerik/blazor-docs/components/scheduler/views/week.md

 ## Resource Grouping in the Week View

-You can configure the MultiDay view to display events that are [grouped by a resource]({%slug scheduler-resource-grouping%}).
+You can configure the Week view to display events that are [grouped by a resource]({%slug scheduler-resource-grouping%}).

 >caption The result from the code snippet below.